arkizenty/awesome-piracy/readme.md

 ## VPNs

 ### VPN Guides and Tutorials
-- [That One Privacy Site](https://thatoneprivacysite.net/vpn-section/) VPN section of That One Privacy Site with VPN comparisons
 - [Choosing the best VPN (for you)](https://www.reddit.com/r/VPN/comments/4iho8e/that_one_privacy_guys_guide_to_choosing_the_best/?st=iu9u47u7&sh=459a76f2) That One Privacy Guy's - Guide to Choosing the Best VPN (for you)
 - [/r/VPN wiki](https://www.reddit.com/r/VPN/wiki/index) Helpful FAQ-type resource composed by the folks at /r/VPN
 - [Choosing the VPN that's right for you](https://ssd.eff.org/en/module/choosing-vpn-thats-right-you) Helpful guide from the EFF